 I hope this finds all of you in the best of health.
 I am doing fine and am in good health.
 Give my love to Janet (his girlfriend) and family.
 Regards to relatives and friends.
 Wish you all a Merry Christmas and a Happy New Year. “

 Reading this card, his parents had no idea that their son had died in a Japanese POW Camp.
 He had written the card over a year before they received it.

-His family did not learn of his death until sometime in December 1944, when his parents received another telegram from the War Department.
+His family did not officially learn of his death until sometime in December 1944, when his parents received another telegram from the War Department.

 =I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES YOUR SON PRIVATE FIRST CLASS ANDREW HEPBURN WHO PREVIOUSLY REPORTED AS MISSING IN ACTION DIED EIGHTEENTH OCTOBER NINETEEN FORTY THREE IN A JAPANESE PRISONER OF WAR CAMP IN THE PHILIPPINE ISLANDS AS A RESULT OF TUBERCULOSIS PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT THE UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF THE TIME OF REPORTING YOUR SONS DEATH TO YOU CONFIRMING LETTER TO FOLLOW=

 ULIO THE ADJUTANT GENL.”